vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 days (2024-08-03) was after just 7 hours of sleep, so I'm not too sure.

+ADDED 2024-08-16: As I've been learning more about intestinal methanogen overgrowth (IMO) and its implications for slower motility, I wonder if I have been going about the sleep stuff wrong.
+I've been prioritizing getting sufficient sleep, but perhaps the higher priority should have been given to getting a long enough gap between eating and sleeping.
+So far, I've kept a gap of at least 3 hours between eating and sleeping, but based on [this video slide](https://youtu.be/e66fEUGVCzE?t=1116) for instance, I should actually be aiming for at least 4 hours gap between finishing my meal and sleeping.
+Obviously it is best to have both, but where in doubt, I think erring on the side of maintaining a higher eating/sleeping gap at the risk of sleeping a bit late is probably better.
+I might do a historical analysis of eating and sleeping times (I don't have a systematic log of these, but can infer them from computer usage logs) to see if there is a historical correlation.

 ### Relationship with temperature

 It looks like heat can exacerbate my overall sense of discomfort, and